DevExpress/devextreme-documentation/api-reference/10 UI Components/dxMenuBase/1 Configuration/activeStateEnabled.md

 A Boolean value specifying whether or not the UI component changes its state when interacting with a user.

 ---

-Use this property when the UI component is displayed on a platform whose guidelines include the active state change for UI components.
-When this property is set to **true**, the CSS rules for the active state apply.
+When this property is set to **true**, the CSS rules for the active state (the active state begins when users press down the primary mouse button) apply.
 You can change them to customize the component.

+Use this property when you display the UI component on a platform, such as [MUI](https://github.com/mui/material-ui), whose guidelines include the active state change for UI components.